Learning at De Havilland

 - to have their imagination’s ignited and have their minds opened to a world of possibilities

 - to be supported by adults who will do whatever is needed to move them forwards

 We demand the best for our children.
 It is imperative that we take responsibility for success, understanding what has gone well and learning from areas that could be improved.

 We have high aspirations.
 We have clear, considered ambitions.
-Accountability means that we take full ownership of our children’s learning and do not make excuses.
+Impact means that we take full ownership of our children’s learning and are accountable for their outcomes.

 As a whole community, we are responsible for ensuring that every child is exposed to a broad and vibrant curriculum, in which all subjects are valued.

 A curriculum that is taught with conviction, passion and creativity.